mhoennig/hs.hsadmin.ng/doc/rbac.md

 The admin-role is granted to a role of those subjects who manage the business object.
 E.g. a 'package' is manged by the admin of the customer.

-Whoever has the admin-role assigned, can usually edit the related business-object but not deleting (or deactivating) it.
+Whoever has the admin-role assigned, can usually update the related business-object but not delete (or deactivating) it.

-The admin-role also comprises lesser roles, through which the view-permission is granted.
+The admin-role also comprises lesser roles, through which the SELECT-permission is granted.

 #### agent

 The agent-role is not used in the examples of this document, because it's for more complex cases.
-It's usually granted to those roles and users who represent the related business-object, but are not allowed to edit it.
+It's usually granted to those roles and users who represent the related business-object, but are not allowed to update it.

 Other than the tenant-role, it usually offers broader visibility of sub-business-objects (joined entities).
 E.g. a package-admin is allowed to see the related debitor-business-object,